The New Pollution: Music video

 The accompanying music video for "The New Pollution" was directed by Beck himself.
 It features 1960s-style dancing and background.
 The video contains visual references to Serge Gainsbourg's music videos for "Monsieur William" and "Melody", as well as the bands Mötley Crüe and Kraftwerk.
 The opening scene references The Lawrence Welk Show.

 The video features actress Mary Lynn Rajskub.

 The music video received nominations for Video of the Year, Best Alternative Video, Best Direction, Best Choreography and Best Art Direction at the 1997 MTV Video Music Awards, winning the latter three.

 Live performances

-As of January 13, 2019, Beck had performed the song live 374 times.
+As of April 2026, Beck had performed the song live 608 times, the fourth-most of his songs.